ros2/design/articles/content_filtering.md

 [DDS v1.4 Specification](https://www.omg.org/spec/DDS/1.4/PDF)
 [DDSI-RTPS v2.3 Specification](https://www.omg.org/spec/DDSI-RTPS/2.3/PDF)

-## ROS2 Consideration
+## Design

-This part is ros2 related consideration how to integrate and port the ContentFilteredTopic into rclcpp, rcl and rmw layer along current implementation. at 1st step, requirement needs to be clarified and discussed very well.
-This is just a draft feasibility and design ideas so that this needs to be discussed with Open Robotics and ROS2 Community in public space.

 ### Requirement

-- Do not break user space.
-  Current application must be able to run without any change on ros2 supported rmw implementation such as rmw_cyclonedds, rmw_fastrtps, rmw_opensplice, rmw_connext and rmw_iceoryx.
-(But might require rebuilding since some built-in message needs to be modified.)
+- ContentFilteredTopic interfaces can be used only if implementation supports.
-- Frontend interfaces are compatible. (parameter client) [T.B.D] If rmw implementation does not support ContentFilteredTopic interfaces, filtering should be done internally on subscriber side? or it can leave it for user application responsibility.
+  - [T.B.D] If rmw implementation does not support ContentFilteredTopic interfaces, filtering should be done internally on subscriber side? or it can leave it for user application responsibility.
-- Parameter subscription interface, method or class will be provided as frontend.
+- User can create/destroy ContentFilteredTopic based on parent topic.
-  This is to set/get the filter_expression and expression_parameters on each parameter client.
+- User can set/get the filter_expression and expression_parameters for ContentFilteredTopic.
 - Filtering expression and expression parameters can be set and get at runtime.
   - [T.B.D] According to DDS specification filtering expression may not be changed dynamically, in that case, recreating ContentFilteredTopic would be required to change filtering expression, or with specific filtering expression such as node name and parameter name for parameter events and goal id for action, there would be no need to reset filtering expression.
 - Filtering goal id for action feedback and status will be perfectly concealed for user.
-- User can specify node name and parameter name for parameter event.
+- User can specify node name and parameter name for parameter event to filter the parameter evetns.
-  [T.B.D] This needs to be discussed more, if user should be able to filter arbitrary parameter or not.
+  - [T.B.D] This needs to be discussed more, if user should be able to filter arbitrary parameter or not.

-### Design
+### Proposal

 #### Namespace

-Since ContentFilteredTopic is based on related parent topic (more like base topic), it will create ContentFilteredTopic internally.
+Since ContentFilteredTopic is based on parent topic (more like base topic), it will create ContentFilteredTopic internally, not exposed as generic topic.

 #### Action

 There will be no need to expose ContentFilter concept for user.
 ContentFilteredTopic name would be action_name/_action/feedback_or_status_ActionClient_ID then ActionClient always get feedback events related to goal handler.
-This granularity is mandatory for action feedback and status topic to get more transport efficiency.
+This granularity is mandatory for action feedback and status topic to have more transport efficiency.

 |  ContentFilterTopic Name  |  Description  |
 | :--- | :--- |